amosgyamfi/open-swiftui-animations/README.md

 **SwiftUI Animations Library**.
 Useful and Inspirational SwiftUI Animations for Your Next iOS Project

-I am also building and maintaining these 2 getstream.io repositories:
+I am also building and maintaining these 2 <a href="getstream.io">getstream.io</a> repositories:

 * Stream iOS Interaction Patterns: https://github.com/GetStream/stream-chat-ios-interaction-patterns